-During the first Spring semester, students take two program-specific advanced courses (Molecular Genetics and Medical Genetics) in addition to GSBS courses in Ethics and Scientific Communications.
-Students should have made their mentor selection and, following completion of the required coursework, can request to join the Program in Genetics by the end of this semester.
-Once accepted into the Program in Genetics, students enroll and participate in the Genetics Program’s Journal Club course beginning in the Spring semester and during all long semesters for the duration of their enrollment.
+During the first Spring semester, students take two Genetics-specific advanced courses (Molecular Genetics and Medical Genetics) in addition to GSBS courses in Ethics and Scientific Communications.
+Students should have made their mentor selection and, following completion of the required coursework, can request to join the Genetics discipline by the end of this semester.
+Once in the Genetics discipline, students enroll and participate in the Genetics Journal Club course beginning in the Spring semester and during all long semesters for the duration of their enrollment.
 This course introduces students to the broad range of current research being done in genetics and related fields.
 The faculty encourage students to explore the other areas of biomedical science that are available at UNTHSC.
-Students are advised to discuss course selection with their mentor and program advisors to determine the courses from Genetics, as well as other academic programs, that are most advantageous for achieving their individual goals and objectives.
-Although the majority of required coursework will typically be completed by the end of the first year, students are encouraged to take other advanced courses and attend seminars and WIPs (Work in Process) presentations in other programs to continue to reinforce their connection with the other graduate students and research programs across campus.
+Students are advised to discuss course selection with their mentor and graduate advisor to determine the courses from Genetics, as well as other academic disciplines, that are most advantageous for achieving their individual goals and objectives.
+Although the majority of required coursework will typically be completed by the end of the first year, students are encouraged to take other advanced courses and attend seminars and WIPs (Work in Process) presentations in other programs to continue to reinforce their connection with the other graduate students and research groups across campus.

 During the remainder of their graduate studies, students perform original, publishable research, and are expected to present their research findings at scientific meetings.
 Each Spring the university hosts Research Appreciation Day (RAD) which is an excellent forum for students to present their progressing research and discuss their findings with other researchers.
 There are also several scholarships available to help support student travel to present at scientific meetings.
 Doctoral students are required to have a minimum of one first-authored paper on their dissertation research published or accepted prior to graduation.